YottaDB/YDBDoc/MessageRecovery/errors.rst

 NORECVPOOL, No receiver pool info found in the replication instance of xxxx

 Run Time/MUPIP Error: This indicates that YottaDB/MUPIP did not get replication information from the instance file specified.
-Replication instance file was not initialized because the receiver server did not start or some other process reset the replication instance file.
+The replication instance file was not initialized because the receiver server did not start, or some other process reset the replication instance file.

 Action: Start the receiver server if the server was not started.
-If the receiver server was running, stop the server and perform MUPIP RUNDOWN (if MUPIP RUNDOWN fails, try MUPIP RUNDOWN region * ).
+If the receiver server was running, stop the server and perform a MUPIP RUNDOWN (if MUPIP RUNDOWN fails, try MUPIP RUNDOWN region * ).

 ---------------------
 NOREGION